toupiefolle/mad-spinning-top/README.md

 matter](https://jekyllrb.com/docs/front-matter/) and it contains important metadata about the file, specifically the title and the date.
-You can update the values of the date and title fields, but make sure there's a space after the colon (`date: 2021-07-09`), the three dashes (`---`) are on their own lines with nothing following them, and the second of these has a blank line following it.
+You can update the values of the date and title fields, but make sure there's a space after the colon (`date: 2021-07-09`), and that the three dashes (`---`) are on their own lines with nothing following them, and the second of these has a blank line following it.